tiann/KernelSU/website/docs/guide/faq.md

 First, your devices should be able to unlock the bootloader.
 If it can't, then it is unsupported.

-Then install KernelSU manager App to your device and open it, if it shows `Unsupported` then your device cannot be supported out of box, but you can build kernel source and integrate KernelSU to make it work or using [unofficially-support-devices](unofficially-support-devices).
+Then install KernelSU manager App to your device and open it, if it shows `Unsupported` then your device cannot be supported out of box, but you can build kernel source and integrate KernelSU to make it work or using [Unofficially supported devices](unofficially-support-devices).

 ## Does KernelSU need to unlock Bootloader?